#Preliminaries:

 The data journey doesn’t stop at mere observation: Knowledge of programming, modeling, and statistical communication provides us with a range of skills from data wrangling and visualization to predicting outcomes for new instances (eg. Kuhn and Johnson (2013)), and assessing causal relationships (eg. Pearl and Mackenzie (2018)).
 These empower us to enhance business decision-making, create new data-based products, tell stories with data, and much more.

 In the spirit of this discussion, this website gives some examples of reproducible data analytics using various real-world data, which may be interesting to you, whether you are new to data science or a seasoned professional.
+Your input helps to improve the content.
 Explore the case studies on this webpage, and share your feedback via email, or connect with me on LinkedIn.
-Your input helps to improve the content continuously.

 References